helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 converted to a higher-energy group (a thioester, for example) by 'spending' a high-energy ATP.

-## Section 11.5: Formation of thioesters, carboxylic esters, and amides
+##  11.5: Formation of thioesters, carboxylic esters, and amides

 ### 11.5A: Thioester formation